Port Angeles Lefties

 The Port Angeles Lefties are a collegiate summer baseball team based in Port Angeles, Washington.
 The Lefties are members of the West Coast League and play their home games at Civic Field.

 Since their entry into the league, the Lefties have struggled to find success.
 The team has never clinched a winning season and has finished at or near the bottom of the standings at the end of each year.
-The Lefties are also one of three teams to have never made the postseason.
+The Lefties are one of two teams in the league to never clinch a postseason berth.

 History

 2017

 The Port Angeles Lefties entered the league with play in the 2017 season and went 19–34, placing 6th place in the North Division of the West Coast League.
 A total of 36,883 fans attended home games at Civic Field, placing 3rd in total attendance in the West Coast League.
 The Lefties opened their team store in the heart of downtown Port Angeles.